mrichburg/stats_case_study/README.md

 We cannot reject the null hypothesis.

 # Draw conclusions:
-According to data, we cannot reject the null hypothesis of US vehicles not being faster than Japanese cars made past the median year.
+According to the data, we cannot reject the null hypothesis of US vehicles not being faster than Japanese cars made past the median year.
 Refer to graphs.

 # Consider effect size and practical significance:
 Effect size: -0.17331959628141816
-This shows that it has a small effect size which means it has a limited practical application.
-This due to our smaller sample size.
+This shows that it has a negligible effect size, which means it has limited practical application.
+This is due to our smaller sample size.
 Possibly measuring MPG could have a greater effect size.

 # Assess statistical power:
-Statistical power shows that we have a higher chance to encounter a Type II error.
-Howerver our effect size and sample size lends itself to this metric within the context of our expirment.
+Statistical power shows that we have a higher chance of encountering a Type II error.
+However, our effect size and sample size lend themselves to this metric within the context of our experiment.